TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/GeneralFunctions/ProgrammingWithWorkspacesInMind/Index.rst

 must first select the live records with no regard to the hidden state, then overlay the future version and eventually check if it is hidden and if so exclude it.
-The same problem applies to all other “enableFields”, future versions with “delete” flags and current versions which are invisible placeholders for future records.
-Anyway, all that is handled by TYPO3s t3lib\_page class which includes functions for “enableFields” and “deleted” so it will work out of the box for you.
+The same problem applies to all other "enableFields", future versions with "delete" flags and current versions which are invisible placeholders for future records.
+Anyway, all that is handled by TYPO3s t3lib\_page class which includes functions for "enableFields" and "deleted" so it will work out of the box for you.
 But as soon as you do selection based on other fields like email, username, alias etc. it will fail.

 Summary:

-**Challenge:** How to preview elements which are disabled by “enableFields” in the live version but not necessarily in the offline version.
-Also, how to filter out new live records with “t3ver\_state” set to 1 (placeholder for new elements) but only when not previewed.
+**Challenge:** How to preview elements which are disabled by "enableFields" in the live version but not necessarily in the offline version.
+Also, how to filter out new live records with "t3ver\_state" set to 1 (placeholder for new elements) but only when not previewed.

-**Solution:** Disable check for “enableFields”/”where\_del\_hidden” on live records and check for them in versionOL on input record.
+**Solution:** Disable check for "enableFields"/"where\_del\_hidden" on live records and check for them in versionOL on input record.